asmahood/programming-language-handbook/java/classes.md

 }
 ```

+## Defining Access
+Defining access means defining what parts of a class other classes can access/call.
+You can define access on:
+- Instance variables
+- Methods
+- Constructors
+- Classes themselves

+### Public
+If you declare something as `public`, this means any class can access/call this part of the code.
+To declare something as public, place the `public` keyword at the start of the declaration/definition/function signature.

+### Private
+When a instance variable or method is marked as `private`, then these variables/methods can only be accessed/called within the same class.i

 ## Defining a Constructor
 A constructor is a special method defined within the class used to initialize the fields when creating an instance.
 The constructor must be the same name as class itself.
 Generally, constructors are defined as `public`.